lispcord/lispcord/README.md

 The [examples] folder contains some more ideas on how to get started :)

+#### NOTE: this is not-even alpha quality software, a lot of the api is chaning
+rapidly, use at own risk!

 ## Ping bot

+This assumes that :lispcord has been loaded in your image.
+If not, try running `(ql:quickload :lispcord)` after cloning the repo to your ~/common-lisp folder

 ```lisp
 (defpackage :ping-bot
   (:use :cl :lispcord))